sandboxie-plus/sandboxie-docs/docs/Content/NetworkAccess.md

 ## SandMan and version context

 The rule editor is at **Sandbox Options > Network Options > Network Firewall**.
 Its fields correspond to Program, Action, Protocol, IP/Address, and Port.
-The test controls evaluate which configured rule would win for an entered program, address, port, and protocol; they do not make a network connection.
+The **Test Rules** controls offer a partial preview for an entered program, address, port, and protocol; they do not make a network connection.
+The preview does not handle wildcard or process-group selectors, skips template rules, and may consider disabled rules.
+Its highlighted result can therefore differ from the rule applied at runtime.

 `NetworkAccess` was introduced in Sandboxie Plus 0.9.0.
 Rule coverage and update behavior depend on the enforcement path, so restart affected sandboxed applications after changing policy to ensure process-local state is rebuilt consistently.
 WFP rules can also be refreshed for existing tracked processes through Sandboxie's configuration update path.